Hundreds gather at Brusly High School to pay respect to teens killed after a police officer crashed into their car

 BRUSLY- The Brusly community is heartbroken.

-Monday night, a candle light vigil was held at the high school where cheerleaders Carolina Gill and Maggie Dunn attended.
+Monday night, a candle light vigil was held at the high school where cheerleaders Caroline Gill and Maggie Dunn attended.

 The emotions were high, many crying as they remembered the teens.